Division of Family Property and Alimony in Arizona

 In view of these competing statements and the record before them, the Arizona Court of Appeals could not say the parties’ intent was clear and without dispute.
 Furthermore, the trial court’s reference to the fact that the amount of alimony it was awarding Mrs. Woodside was less than what it had awarded to her as temporary maintenance does not show that the disparity in the division of the parties’ property was necessarily included in the court’s consideration of alimony.

 Mr. Woodside contended any reduction in the alimony awarded at temporary orders as opposed to the final alimony award must have been due to the property division.
-The court ruled that it was unclear if the trial court reduced the amount of alimony because of the unequal property division or other evidence presented at trial and consequently, the record did not support husband’s claim that findings were required by ARS 25-318(r).
+The court ruled that it was unclear if the trial court reduced the amount of alimony because of the unequal property division or other evidence presented at trial and consequently, the record did not support the husband’s claim that findings were required by ARS 25-318(r).

 Finally, the appellate court decided that the trial court made its intent clear when it denied Mr. Woodside’s request for findings of fact and conclusions of law stating that the property division was not in the nature of alimony.
 With these facts before them, the appellate court concluded Arizona Revised Statute Section 25-318(r) did not apply in this case and the trial court did not err in denying the request for additional findings of fact and conclusions of law on that basis.